Bradley-Buchner/Bradley-Buchner/README.md

 # Bradley Buchner's Portfolio

 ## About Me
-I am an undergraduate student at UNC-Chapel Hill graduating in 2023 studying Statistics and Analytics.
-Since December of 2019, I have held the position of Analyst for UNC Baseball.
-As of August 2021, I have held the position of Director of Analytics for UNC Baseball.
-Since May 2022, I have held the position of Senior Director of Analytics for UNC Baseball.
-In this role, I lead a team of analysts in...

-1. Innovative data research
-2. Transforming research into data strategy
-3. The development of web application tools that illustrate data insights to our coaches and players through a user interface.
-4. The gathering of strategic advance scouting information.

-My role as the primary point of communication between team staff and the analytics team requires that I maintain consistent dialogue with team staff through frequent meetings and attendance at all practices to identify the most valuable implementations of data strategy.
+I am a recent graduate of UNC-Chapel Hill where I earned my degree in Statistics and Analytics and worked as a data analyst for the UNC Baseball team.
+Holding the position of UNC Baseball's Director of Analytics from 2021 to 2023, I led a team of 25-30 student analysts and worked closely with coaching staff and players to push data-driven initiatives.
+My primary interest is studying the science behind hitting performance with motion capture data and integrating this into an organization's hitting development.

 ## Experience
-My professional experience consists of 4 years of working with data in baseball.
-I am currently in my 4th season working with UNC Baseball and I have had 2 internships with USA Baseball.
+My professional experience consists of 5 years of working with data in baseball.
+I recently completed an internship with the Chicago Cubs as member of their Baseball Sciences group, worked 4 years with UNC Baseball and have had 2 internships with USA Baseball.
 More details about my work experience can be found in my resume below.

 ## Work Samples